nikulram/Advanced-Autonomous-Drone-Navigation-System/README.md

 - **Simulation Integration**: Compatible with AirSim and Gazebo for high-fidelity simulation and testing.
 - **Safety and Emergency Protocols**: Robust mechanisms to handle emergency scenarios effectively.

+## Planned Enhancements
+I am continuously working to improve the system's capabilities.
+Future enhancements include the integration of advanced pathfinding algorithms such as A* and Dijkstra’s.
+These enhancements will be integrated into the project's `navigation.py` file and will provide more efficient and optimized pathfinding solutions.

+**Note:** For detailed information on future enhancements and the planned implementation of A* and Dijkstra's algorithms, please refer to the `Future_Enhancements.md` file in the `docs` folder.
+This will give the users an idea on how the, "example usage" can look like.

 ## Installation
 Ensure you have the following prerequisites installed:
 - Python 3.8 or later